terraform-ibm-modules/documentation/docs/templates/reference-architecture-template.md

 Customize the design requirement heat map template image and highlight the scope of the architecture.
 Publishing in IBM Cloud Docs requires a caption to meet accessibility requirements.

 ![Enter image alt text here.](heatmap.svg "Title text that shows on hover here"){: caption="Figure 2.
 A description that prints on the page" caption-side="bottom"}

-For more information about creating a design requirements heat map image, see [Design requirements heat map](https://test.cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-heat-map).

 ## Requirements